lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 payments.
 I began to apply for full stack engineer or data engineer jobs.
 I did the test of the data engineer contractor position of a British multinational bank.
 This is my first time doing such a test of this position.
 I knew the problems were easy, but I just couldn't give good answers to them.

 I attended the interview for the full stack engineer position at this bank too.
-Failing to answer some basic knowledge of JVM made me embarrassed.
+Failing to answer some basic knowledge of JVM made me frustrated later.
+When could I learn good enough about these stuff?

 The interesting thing at this time was that just one company invited me to take interviews for machine learning job, and I couldn't get more interviews.
 When I started to find some full-stack engineer positions, I was invited to